X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Comparison between predictions and soft X--ray observations

 The surface brightness of the WARM gas, especially in the $\nicefrac{1}{4}$ keV band, can be substantially lower than the typical diffuse background.
-For the more massive cluster (M4, the right panel), the WARM gas surface brightness is comparable to the background in the inner cluster regions.
-Near the virial radius, the WARM gas is at least a factor of 10 lower than the sky background.
-This means that accurate soft excess fluxes can only be measured using a careful estimate of the background, preferably using contemporaneous and \textit{in situ} background measurements, as was the case for the \cite{bonamente2002} and \cite{bonamente2022c} observations.
-Moreover, the $\sim 0.5-1$~keV diffuse background is both lower and more stable than in the $0.2-0.4$ keV band, as shown by the \rosat\ All--Sky Survey maps of, e.g., \cite{snowden1997}, and therefore it is more suitable for cases where local background is unavailable.
+For the more massive cluster (M4, right panel), the WARM gas surface brightness is comparable to the background in the inner cluster regions.
+Near the virial radius, the WARM gas is lower by at least a factor of 10 than the sky background.
+This means that accurate soft excess fluxes can only be measured using a careful estimate of the background, preferably using contemporaneous and in situ background measurements, as was the case for the \cite{bonamente2002} and \cite{bonamente2022c} observations.
+Moreover, the $\sim 0.5-1$~keV diffuse background is lower and more stable than in the $0.2-0.4$ keV band, as shown by the \rosat\ All--Sky Survey maps of \cite{snowden1997}, for instance, and it is therefore more suitable for cases when local background is not available.

-For the detection of the soft excess in the inner regions, the main advantage is provided by the inherent higher surface brightness of the WCGM, which is the dominant soft excess--producing phase (Fig.~\ref{fig:SxDetectability}).
+For the detection of the soft excess in the inner regions, the main advantage is provided by the inherently higher surface brightness of the WCGM, which is the dominant soft excess--producing phase (Fig.~\ref{fig:SxDetectability}).
 The soft excess in the inner regions is therefore less affected by the background subtraction \citep[see, e.g.,][]{bonamente2002, nevalainen2007}.
-Challenges for the detection in the inner regions are associated with the accurate determination (and therefore removal) of the ICM gas, given that the soft excess is only expected to be a few percent above the surface brightness of the hot ICM (Fig.~\ref{fig:SxMassPlot}).
-In the inner regions of clusters, the ICM temperature and abundance structure can be complex \citep[e.g.][]{rasia2014,mernier2017}, including for the presence of cool cores, leading to systematic uncertainties in the detection of soft fluxes from warm sub--virial gas.
+Challenges for the detection in the inner regions are associated with the accurate determination (and therefore, removal) of the ICM gas because the soft excess is only expected to be a few percent above the surface brightness of the hot ICM (Fig.~\ref{fig:SxMassPlot}).
+In the inner cluster regions, the ICM temperature and abundance structure can be complex \citep[e.g.][]{rasia2014,mernier2017}, including for the presence of cool cores.
+This leads to systematic uncertainties in the detection of soft fluxes from warm subvirial gas.